 Once you have selected a time, your message will be scheduled and a little yellow box will appear at the top of Gmail to let you know that it’s been scheduled.

 To view your schedule messages, click on the Boomerang icon in the top right hand corner of Gmail, and then select Manage scheduled messages.

 This will open a new page.
-Here, click on the Messages to Send Later tab to view the messages you have scheduled.
+On the left-hand side of the screen you will see a menu.
+Within this menu, click on Messages to Send Later to view the messages you have scheduled.

 How to schedule email reminders to yourself